SimPLU3D/simplu3D-rules/README.md

 ---------------------

 + This research is supported by the French National Mapping Agency ([IGN](http://www.ign.fr))
-+ It is partially funded by the FUI TerraMagna project and by Île-de-France Région in the context of [e-PLU projet](www.e-PLU.fr)
++ It is partially funded by the FUI TerraMagna project and by ÃŽle-de-France RÃ©gion in the context of [e-PLU projet](www.e-PLU.fr)